wangzongming/espi-ai-websit-docs/docs/en/README.md

     link: /en/client.html
     type: secondary

 features:
   - title: Simplicity First
     details: Whether it's hardware code, server-side code, or plugin development, developers won't need to learn new concepts or write unnecessary code.

-  - title: On-Demand Integration
+  - title: Flexible Expansion
-    details: The framework only includes built-in support for iFLYTEK's IAT, TTS, and LLM.
-Other platforms can be extended by downloading plugins from the plugin market as needed.
+    details: The framework only includes iFLYTEK's IAT, TTS, and LLM by default.
+For other platforms, plugins can be downloaded from the plugin market as needed, or developers can easily create their own plugins.

-  - title: Plugins
-    details: Use plugins to flexibly extend any functionality, including integrating local services.
-If you are a developer, you can easily publish your plugins to the ESP-AI plugin market.

-  - title: Voice Wake-Up
+  - title: Voice Activation
-    details: Customizable offline voice wake-up, with voice inference using TensorFlow Lite models.
-An online wake-up word generation service will be available later.
+    details: Customizable offline voice activation with voice inference using TensorFlow Lite models.
+An online wake word generation service will be available in the future.

+  - title: Command Recognition
+    details: Developers can customize user commands or use built-in commands to enable the robot to control home appliances, sing, and more.

+  - title: C/S Architecture
+    details: The server and client are separated.
+The server supports multiple clients connecting simultaneously and provides services to all connected clients.

+  - title: Identity Authentication
+    details: Each client connection and session can undergo identity verification and other operations.

-  - title: Complete and Reliable
+  - title: Real-time Response
-    details: As a framework released for production environments, ESP-AI provides a complete IAT (ASR) ➡️ LLM/RAG ➡️ TTS process, with each step customizable.
+    details: All service interfaces use the WebSocket protocol for streaming transmission, enabling real-time server response.
+Each character inferred by LLM is responded to in real time.

-  - title: Configuration and Zero Code
+  - title: Configurable & Zero Code
-    details: Apart from plugins written for specific business needs, the configurations provided by the framework or plugins generally meet most scenarios.
-A configuration generation service will be offered later, making it completely zero code.
+    details: Apart from plugins written for special business needs, the configurations provided by the framework or plugins generally meet most scenarios.
+A configuration generation service will be offered in the future, making it completely zero-code.

+  - title: Production grade & integrable
+    details: ESP-AI is a development library released for production environments, with strict requirements for scalability, flexibility, and stability.

 footer: Apache 2.0 Licensed | Copyright © ESP-AI
 ---